Adeesha97/Adeesha97/README.md

 </p>

-- 🔭 I’m currently working as a Quality Assurnace Engineer at **Atlas Labs**
+- 🔭 I’m currently working as an Quality Assurnace Engineer at **Atlas Labs**

 - 🔭 I’m  a former Software Engineer at **Eyepax IT Consulting (Pvt) Ltd**